Cruz’s walk-off single lifts Twins past Pirates 5-4

-MINNEAPOLIS (AP) — Nelson Cruz’s RBI single in the bottom of the ninth inning gave the Minnesota Twins a 5-4 victory Monday night over the Pittsburgh Pirates for their fourth straight win.
+MINNEAPOLIS (AP) — Nelson Cruz’s RBI single in the bottom of the ninth inning gave the Minnesota Twins a 5-4 victory Monday night over the Pittsburgh Pirates for their fourth straight win, setting off an amusing socially distant celebration tailored for the COVID-19 era.

+“We don’t know what happens tomorrow.
+So I try to enjoy every at-bat, every game, like it’s the last one,” said Cruz, who knocked in two runs to raise his season total to 14 RBIs and match Aaron Judge for the major league lead.

-Cruz, who knocked in two runs to raise his season total to 14 RBIs, drove a 1-1 fastball from Pirates reliever and former Twins draft pick Nick Burdi (0-1) over the head of center fielder Cole Tucker with runners at second and third and one out.
-Jorge Polanco started the ninth with a single, moved up on a passed ball and advanced again on a flyout by Luis Arraez.
+Cruz drove a 1-1 fastball from Pirates reliever and former Twins draft pick Nick Burdi (0-1) over the head of center fielder Cole Tucker with runners at second and third and one out.

-As Polanco crossed the plate, the Twins leaped out of their dugout to surround Cruz with socially distant congratulations.
-He pantomimed high-fives, and one teammate squirted a dollop of hand sanitizer onto his batting gloves.
+Jorge Polanco, who started the ninth with a single, moved up on a passed ball and advanced again on a flyout, crossed the plate as the Twins leaped out of their dugout to circle around Cruz without getting too close.
+He pantomimed high-fives as water sprayed into the air, and one teammate even squirted a dollop of hand sanitizer onto his batting gloves.

 “Boring.
 It’s no fun.
 Well, I guess, it is what it is,” Cruz said of the virus-restricted celebration.
 “Hopefully next year we celebrate the good way.”

-The Pirates (2-8), who lost their fifth consecutive game and have the worst record in the major leagues, put a runner on against Twins closer Taylor Rogers (1-0) but were unable to convert.
+The Pirates (2-8), who lost their fifth consecutive game and have the worst record in the major leagues, had a runner on second with two outs in the top of the ninth against Twins closer Taylor Rogers (1-0), but Tucker grounded out.
+That set up the 40-year-old Cruz for his latest clutch hit for a team he has fast become the leader of less than halfway into his second season in Minnesota.

+“I’m pretty happy watching the guys dance around and not touch each other.
+You’ve got to make it fun no matter what’s going on,” Twins manager Rocco Baldelli said.

 Tucker homered on the first pitch of the night while batting leadoff for the first time in his career for the Pirates, who squandered a 4-0 lead.